-The Treasurer has agreed, for the benefit of the Holders and Book-Entry Interest Owners of the Bonds, in accordance with SEC Rule 15c2-12 to provide or cause to be provided such financial information and operating data ("Annual Information"), audited financial statements and notices, in such manner as may be required for purposes of paragraph (b)(5)(i) of SEC Rule 15c2-12 (the "Continuing Disclosure Agreement"), including specifically the following:
+The State, acting by and through the Treasurer and Director of Office of Budget and Management, has agreed, for the benefit of the Holders and Book-Entry Interest Owners of the Bonds, in accordance with SEC Rule 15c2-12 to provide or cause to be provided such financial information and operating data ("Annual Information"), audited financial statements and notices, in such manner as may be required for purposes of paragraph (b)(5)(i) of SEC Rule 15c2-12 (the "Continuing Disclosure Agreement"), including specifically the following:

-- 1. To each SEC-designated nationally recognized municipal securities information repository ("NRMSIR") and to the Ohio state information depository ("SID"): - (a) Annual Information for each State Fiscal Year (beginning with State Fiscal Year 2009) not later than the 90th day following the end of the State Fiscal Year (or, if that is not a State business day), the next State business day), consisting of annual financial information and operating data of the type included in this Official Statement under the caption "DEBT SERVICE REQUIREMENTS," the tables regarding Title 23 Moneys set forth in this Official Statement under the caption "SOURCES OF FUNDS FOR PAYMENT OF BONDS."
+- 1. To the Municipal Securities Rulemaking Board ("MSRB"), through MSRB's Electronic Municipal Market Access System ("EMMA"): - (a) Annual Information for each State Fiscal Year (beginning with State Fiscal Year 2010) not later than the 90th day following the end of the State Fiscal Year (or, if that is not a State business day, the next State business day), consisting of annual financial information and operating data of the type included in this Official Statement under the caption "DEBT SERVICE REQUIREMENTS," the tables regarding Title 23 Moneys set forth in this Official Statement under the caption "SOURCES OF FUNDS FOR PAYMENT OF BONDS."
 The Director of Budget and Management has agreed to provide the Annual Information.
 The Annual Information may be provided by reference to other documents, such as the State's Comprehensive Annual Financial Report and subsequent final Official Statements relating to other bonds issued by the State. - (b) When and if available, audited general purpose financial statements of the State for each State Fiscal Year.
-The Treasurer expects such financial statements to be provided by the Director of Budget and Management, that they will be available separately from the Annual Information, and that the accounting principles to be applied in their preparation will be as described under and by reference to the State's Comprehensive Annual Financial Report. - 2.
-To each NRMSIR or to the Municipal Securities Rulemaking Board ("MSRB"), and to the SID, in a timely manner, notice of: - (a) The occurrence of any of the following events, within the meaning of the Rule, with respect to the Bonds, if material: principal and interest payment delinquencies; non-payment related defaults; unscheduled draws on any debt service reserves or credit enhancements reflecting financial difficulties; substitution of credit or liquidity providers, or their failure to perform; adverse tax opinions or events affecting the tax-exempt status of the Bonds; modifications to rights of Holders or Book-Entry Interest Owners; bond calls; defeasances; release, substitution, or sale of property securing repayment of the Bonds; and rating changes.
-There are initially no credit enhancements or credit or liquidity providers applicable to the Bonds except the Policy, or any property (except the Pledged Receipts) securing their repayment;

-- (b) The failure to provide the Annual Information within the time specified above; and - (c) Any change in the accounting principles applied in the preparation of the annual financial statements, any change in State Fiscal Year, any failure of the General Assembly to appropriate moneys for the purpose of paying costs to be incurred by the State to perform the Continuing Disclosure Agreement for the applicable state fiscal period (biennium), and termination of the Continuing Disclosure Agreement.
+The Treasurer expects such financial statements to be provided by the Director of Budget and Management, that they will be available separately from the

+Annual Information, and that the accounting principles to be applied in their preparation will be as described under and by reference to the State's Comprehensive Annual Financial Report.

+- 2. To EMMA, in a timely manner, notice of: - (a) The occurrence of any of the following events, within the meaning of the Rule, with respect to the Bonds, if material: principal and interest payment delinquencies; non-payment related defaults; unscheduled draws on any debt service reserves or credit enhancements reflecting financial difficulties; substitution of credit or liquidity providers, or their failure to perform; adverse tax opinions or events affecting the tax-exempt status of the Bonds; modifications to rights of Holders or Book-Entry Interest Owners; bond calls; defeasances; release, substitution, or sale of property securing repayment of the Bonds; and rating changes.
+There are initially no credit enhancements or credit or liquidity providers applicable to the Bonds except the Policy, or any property (except the Pledged Receipts) securing their repayment; - (b) The failure to provide the Annual Information within the time specified above; and - (c) Any change in the accounting principles applied in the preparation of the annual financial statements, any change in State Fiscal Year, any failure of the General Assembly to appropriate moneys for the purpose of paying costs to be incurred by the State to perform the Continuing Disclosure Agreement for the applicable state fiscal period (biennium), and termination of the Continuing Disclosure Agreement.